Follow along for a full breakdown of whether you can buy SpaceX stock.

 In 2001, Musk wanted to create an experimental greenhouse on Mars called Mars Oasis.

-He made every attempt to increase public interest in the concept and, in turn, NASA’s budget.
+He attempted to increase public interest in the concept and, in turn, NASA’s budget.

 As the project dwindled and ultimately failed, Musk realized he could personally make his concept a reality.